 Little did I know that that he would get even sweller as the evening went on.

 Early in the evening, after we sat down to resolve the problems of mankind, providing your definition of mankind only goes back a couple weeks and "but we had Italian food for lunch yesterday" is a big problem worth solving, someone mentioned that they'd been bar mitzvahed.
 (I have no idea how it came up.
 It isn't your typical, save-the-world conversation opener, after all.)
 That was the fellow's opening for him to lecture us all on linguistics and the derivation of the term, "bar mitzvah."
 It's not actually a verb, he said, but a noun.
 One doesn't get "bar mitvzahed," but has a bar mitzvah.
-Fine, dandy, a little condescending, but it's always good to know the the truth of things -- except he kept on, going into the history of the Jewish People to explain why all this was so, and why it was important for us to know this, and why it would be a huge faux pas to use the word improperly, in case for instance you ever found yourself in a conversation with some very religious people and were discussing bar mitzvahs and didn't want to come across as...as...and he struggled for the right word.
+Fine, dandy, a little condescending, but it's always good to know the the truth of things -- except he kept on, going into the history of the Jewish People to explain why all this was so, and why it was important for us to know this, and that you could Google information on its history, and why it would be a huge faux pas to use the word improperly, in case for instance you ever found yourself in a conversation with some very religious people and were discussing bar mitzvahs and didn't want to come across as...as...and he struggled for the right word.
 "Pretentious?"
 I offered.
-His wife burst into laughter.
+His wife burst into knowing laughter, clearly having lived through years of these sort of pontificating lectures.
 He sort of laughed it off, too, somewhat and then went back to his story.
-When he took a breath, I mentioned in the same spirit of accuracy that, "Y'know, "google" isn't actually a verb either."
+When he took a breath, I mentioned in the same spirit of accuracy that, "Y'know, "Google" isn't actually a verb either."
 That stopped him for a moment, until finally he mumbled out, "Well...uh, yeah, but it's become one by standard acceptance."
 You're right, I replied.
 "Just like 'bar mitzvah.'"

 It got worse.